 Composers should provide the initial pedal setting.
 Some also provide the individual pedal changes, but some leave this up to the performer, as performers have so many personal preferences about how they mark their pedals.
 Regardless, the composer must keep track of the pedals while writing and be sure to avoid any impossibilities, such as rapid chromatic scales, or chords containing pitches that cannot be played simultaneously (for example, a chord containing G-flat, G-natural, G-sharp, and A-natural).

 The most obvious way to provide the initial pedal setting is to simply write out the seven pedals, in order from left to right, and include a flat, natural, or sharp sign after each pedal.

 D♮ C♯ B♭ E♮ F♯ G♮ A♭

-This is perfectly acceptable, but the order is important.
+The above is perfectly acceptable, but keep in mind that the order is important.
 Writing the pedals in the order of the scale is not correct.

 C♯ D♭ E♮ F♯ G♮ A♭ B♭